Skip to main content

 You’ll be able to hear ideas, and contribute your own, to topics like instructional strategies, faculty support, academic integrity, policy, and ethical considerations.

-Whether you’re a teaching faculty member, educational developer, instructional designer, instructional technologist, or administrator, the role that AI will play in the future of higher education is sure to affect you.
+Whether you’re a teaching faculty member, educational developer, instructional designer, instructional technologist, librarian, or administrator, the role that AI will play in the future of higher education is sure to affect you.

 You know that students and faculty across the country are embracing its power to both embolden and disrupt the status quo.
 How you handle it as an educator can prove difficult.
 That’s why it’s imperative to connect with one another and have frank conversations about harnessing the power of AI to improve faculty and student success.